hyperparabolic/hyperparabolic.github.io/content/post/flake-parts-and-dendritic-nix.md

 If you're on the system you're developing, replacing `<name>` with the name of your nixosConfiguration and running that command will highlight any changes made since you last performed a `nixos-rebuild switch` or booted a new `nixos-rebuild boot` entry.
 You can also build another system locally, you'll just have to build your own diffing command and keep track of your own links (check out `nix build --help`).

 I tried out both [dix](https://github.com/faukah/dix) and [nix-diff](https://github.com/Gabriella439/nix-diff) diffing tools, and generally found `dix` to have the better level of verbosity for me.
 There are generated elements of your derivation that can change order every build.
 This is really anything generated using functions like `map`, `genAttrs`, `mapAttrs`, `attrValues`, or similar iteration.
-For me, this regularly included order-related noise around PATH, flake repositories, man files, and fish autocompletions.
+For me, this regularly included order-related noise around PATH, flake repositories, man files, and fish auto-completions.
 You might like the extra verbosity of `nix-diff` or something else if you have less order thrash than me.
 Try out a couple and see what you like.

 ### Keep it simple, refactor later